NanoPhysicsCenter/RUMDEED/docs/source/index.rst

 Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.

-Check out the :doc:`usage` section for further information.
+Check out the :doc:`build` section for further information.
-:ref:`install <installation>` the project.
+:ref:`Building the code <installation>` the project.

 Since Pythagoras, we know that :math:`a^2 + b^2 = c^2`.